Practical information

 Rounded up, this is 9 patterns per strip.

-Step 4: The number of strips you get from a roll
+Step 4: Calculate the number of strips you get from one roll

-Divide the number of patterns per roll (outcome step 2) by the number of patterns per strip (outcome step 3) and round down the result.
+Divide the number of patterns per roll (Step 2) by the number of patterns per strip (Step 3) and round down the result.

-So you get 3 strips from a roll of wallpaper.
+So you get 3 strips from one roll of wallpaper.

 Step 5: The number of rolls needed